5 Ways to Forgive – Even if it Seems Impossible

 And are you so angry, so hurt, that you just can’t get past it?

 I am here to tell you that you can.

 Holding a grudge is one of the worst things that you can do for your health.
 So don’t!

 #1 – Recognize that everyone is human.

 Everyone is doing the best that they can.
 Let me say that again.
 Everyone is doing the best that they can.

 The person you are today, right now, is the result of a lifetime of experiences, experiences that include how your mother loved you when you were a child and the way that taxi driver splashed you with a muddy puddle this morning.

 It is a combination of those things that determine how you react to something the way you do.
 The same rules apply to other people.

-You know that co-worker who is rude to you every morning when you come into the office?
-Who doesn’t greet you with a smile and small-talk.
+Do you know that co-worker who is rude to you every morning when you come into the office?
+Who doesn’t greet you with a smile and small talk?
 Do you resent that person, think perhaps she is a bitch?
 Do you spend way too much time thinking about it during meetings?

 Don’t assume anything about anyone.
 We are all just doing the best that we can.
 We are human, after all.